davidaramant/the-ray-tracer-challenge/README.md

 * Ran into a few hiccups that thankfully were due to a transcription error on my part as well as forgetting some of the things I've already implemented.
 Once I remembered that, oh yeah, there was a special type for intersections that the book had me make, it went a bit smoother.
 I ended up deleting that type in favor of a single extension method which I'm not sure was a good idea or not...
 It certainly cuts down on boilerplate code (since it was just a `List` with a single method) but I feel like all these static methods everywhere aren't quite as discoverable.
 * I really dislike the name of the "`Computations`" class but I'm not sure I can come up with a better name.
 * I had to write a bunch of boilerplate equality code for things like shapes that probably wasn't worth it.
 Equality is definitely a sore spot in C# that feels pretty archaic - should it really require like four methods to really _really_ define equality?
+* The `Matrix4x4` did have a `CreateLookAt` method that mostly does the same thing as `CreateViewTransform` but the book threw in some tweaks that later chapters probably depend on so I ended up keeping the custom one.
+The .NET one looks to be a bit faster but this method won't be called very often so who cares.
 * Still pretty happy with the speed of the rendering.
 * I _could_ at this point hook up the camera to movement controls in the GUI app, but I don't have the energy right now.